Rothaus: Economic significance

-The brewery experienced a doubling of its output in the 1990s under the direction of the new chairman of the board, Norbert Nothelfer, who had previously been employed in a position comparable to governor of a sub-division of a state.
-This, while noteworthy in itself, is more remarkable in light of the recent trend of decreasing beer consumption by Germans.
+In the 1990s, at a time with decreasing beer consumption by Germans, the brewery experienced a doubling of its output under the direction of the chairman of the board, Norbert Nothelfer, who had previously been employed in a position comparable to governor of a sub-division of a state.
 The capacity was increased to one million hectoliters of beer.
 In the business year 2008, the brewery produced 941000 hl of beer, grossing roughly €89.2 million.
 In 2011, the output was 838000 hl.

 The company is an important employer in the otherwise economically weak area of the south-central Black Forest.
 In 2008, the brewery employed 230 people and paid €17 million as dividends to its owner, the state of Baden-Württemberg.
 It also paid €16.7 million in tax.
 Next to Fürstenberg Brewery, it is one of the two larger breweries in the south-west of Baden-Württemberg.